- River Forecast Centre

-At most snow pillow sites, temperature sensors, precipitation gauges and snow depth sensors are also installed.
+At most snow weather stations, temperature sensors, precipitation gauges and snow depth sensors are also installed.
 The precipitation gauges consist of a 380 mm diameter PVC standpipe varying from 1.2 to 1.8 m in length, depending on the amount of precipitation expected in the area.
 A pressure transducer is mounted externally to the bottom of the standpipe, its output giving a reading of the total amount of fluid in the gauge.
 To inhibit freezing, the precipitation gauges are “charged” with propylene glycol.
 A 12-volt pump is used to circulate the fluid inside the precipitation gauge to further inhibit the potential for freezing.
 The gauges are mounted on top of a 3 m high tower to keep them above the snow pack.The snow depth sensor is mounted on an arm extending from a 6 m high tower, and points toward the ground above the pillow.
 The ultrasonic sensor works similarly to an autofocus sensor in a camera in that it measures the distance from the sensor to the surface below it.
 As the snow depth increases the distance measured decreases.
 All of the ASWSs are installed and maintained by staff of the Ministry of Environment.
 The provincial data base and graphs also include ASPs operated by B.C.
 Hydro and Alcan.